Guingil/CAP37-matchup-evaluator/README.md

 2. I used anaconda, but you can run other things like cmd as your environment.
 Install @smogon/calc and @pkmn/dex first: npm install @smogon/calc @pkmn/dex in your terminal.

-3. Run matchup-evaluator.cjs, after having modified the species name/EVs.
+3. Run matchup-evaluator3.cjs, after having modified the species name/EVs.

 4. A .csv file will be the output of this, along with logs on your cmd terminal.
 You can check it to verify some details of your interactions.

-5. For visualisation, run visualiser.py after having installed the necessary libraries.
+5. For visualisation, run the visualiser (vis2.py) after having installed the necessary libraries.

 6. View your html file.